macaburguera/GNSS-jamming-classifier/README.md

 ## License

 This repository is intended for research and educational use.
-Refer to the LICENSE file (if present) or the repository metadata for licensing details.
+Refer to the LICENSE file or the repository metadata for licensing details.